Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Resort Trim

-Clean lines can still feel tropical when greenery stays controlled.
-Rounded shrubs and crisp lawn edges keep the space calm.
+Clean lines can absolutely feel tropical when the greenery stays controlled.
+Rounded shrubs and neat lawn edges keep everything calm while palms in the background bring that warmth you’re after.

-Keep planting low and shaped near the pool, then let taller tropical trees frame the edges so the area feels open, not crowded.
+Keep your planting low and shaped near any seating or water, then let taller tropical trees frame the outer edges so the space feels open and breathing room.

 @melissa_penfold